curl/everything-curl/curl-does.md

 a file or writing to a file, also have the ability to select doing it to stdout or from stdin.

-Following that style of what Unix command-line tools worked, it was also never any question about that it should support multiple URLs on the command line.
+Following the Unix style of how command-line tools work, there was also never any question about whether curl should support multiple URLs on the command line.

 The command-line tool is designed to work perfectly from scripts or other automatic means.
 It does not feature any other GUI or UI other than mere text